ellysh/video-game-bots/BotsClassification/types-of-bots.md

 You can substitute or modify some system libraries or drivers of OS.
 It allows you to trace interactions between the game application and OS.
 Another way is to launch the game application under an OS emulator like Wine or others.
 Emulators often have an advanced logging system.
 Thus you will get a detailed information about each step that has been performed by the game application.

 3. **Game Server**<br/>
-[**Network packets**](https://en.wikipedia.org/wiki/Network_packet), that are sent to the game application from the game server, can be intercepted.
+[**Network packets**](https://en.wikipedia.org/wiki/Network_packet), that are sent to the game application from the game server, can be captured.
 Current state of the game objects is transmitted this way in most cases.
-Therefore you can get this state by analyzing of the intercepted packets.
+Therefore you can get this state by analyzing of the captured packets.

 4. **Game Client Application**<br/>
 You can get an access to the memory of a game application's process and read the state of game objects from there.
 This feature of the interprocess communication is provided by the system libraries of OS.